Kinship Guardianship Assistance Payment (Kin-GAP) Program

 • If not, immediately request these forms from the CSW and SCSW.

-A Child is Placed in a Planned Permanent Living Arrangement (PPLA) with a Relative
+A Child is Placed in "Another Planned Permanent Living Arrangement (APPLA) with a Relative or with a Fit and Willing Relative or with a Fit and Willing Relative

 CSW Responsibilities